The reservoir was first constructed in between 1959 and 1961 and has the capacity of 8,600 megalitres (ML).

 RESERVOIR Capacity 7,230 ML Dead storage 53 ML Surface area 281 ha Full supply level 47.7 m AHD Catchment area 1,942 km² EMBANKMENT Maximum height 23 m approx. Length 109 m SPILLWAY Crest length 64 m approx Discharge capacity * 268,000 ML per day

 * Narracan Reservoir has been designed to withstand overtopping following anchor installation in 2003.

 Lake Narracan is located on the Latrobe River in Gippsland.

-Please check the water levels before planning a day out at the lake!
+Please check the water levels (see graph at the top of the page) before planning a day out at the lake!